Tottenham - Manchester City: How to watch, team news, betting odds, live

 Team news

 Tottenham are looking pretty good on the injury front, although Matt Doherty will miss out due to testing positive for COVID-19 while on international duty with the Republic of Ireland.
 Doherty will now self-isolate, while Erik Lamela is also due to miss out as he is close to a return from a foot injury.
-Steven Bergwijn may miss out after he left the Dutch team due to not being fully fit, while Japhet Tanganga remains out.
+Japhet Tanganga remains out.

-Man City are due to have Sergio Aguero back after he’s been out for the past month with a hamstring injury.
-Raheem Sterling hopes to be fit after picking up a knock while on international duty, while Fernandinho has an outside chance of being fit.
+Man City has Sergio Aguero back on the bench after he’s been out for the past month with a hamstring injury.
+Raheem Sterling is on the bench after picking up a knock while on international duty, while Fernandinho is not available.

+𝗧𝗘𝗔𝗠 𝗡𝗘𝗪𝗦 🗒️ Lloris (C), Aurier, Alderweireld, Dier, Reguilon, Hojbjerg, Sissoko, Ndombele, Bergwijn, Son, Kane.

 What they’re saying ahead of Tottenham – Manchester City